Skip to Main Content

 At a Glance

 Picture a landscape filled with elegant architecture, timeless villages, bustling markets and world-renowned historical sites.
 You’d be picturing Oman, the setting for this engaging learning adventure.
 Begin your journey in the capital, Muscat, a picturesque coastal city home to Oman’s largest and most important Islamic place of worship.
-Continue learning in Salalah and get a taste of Oman’s natural wonders, like the Dhofar Mountains and their dramatic sinkholes and soaring peaks.
-This region is also the heart of the ancient frankincense trade, where the revered resin has been harvested for over 5,000 years.
-Search for sea turtles and learn about shipbuilding traditions in Sur and delve into history at the archaeological sites of Bat, Al-Khutm and Al-Ayn, a UNESCO World Heritage Site.
+Continue learning in Salalah, the heart of the ancient frankincense trade, where the revered resin has been harvested for over 5,000 years.
+Get a taste of Oman’s natural wonders from the Dhofar Mountains and their and soaring peaks to the windblown desert dunes in Wahiba Sands.
+Search for sea turtles and learn about shipbuilding traditions in Sur and delve into history at the archaeological sites of Bat and Wadi Al-Ayn, a UNESCO World Heritage Site.
 All along the way, enjoy opportunities to immerse yourself in Oman’s local life and experience its culture.

 Activity Level